Jshulgach/Mini-Arm/README.md

 ## Mini-Arm
 ![](https://github.com/Jshulgach/Mini-Arm/blob/main/doc/robotic-arm-3d-model-2023.png)

-The Mini Arm is a miniature version of the [Desktop-Arm](https://github.com/Jshulgach/Desktop-Arm) project, a portable 6DOF 3D-printed robot arm with open-source models and code.
+The Mini Arm is a miniature version of the [Desktop-Arm](https://github.com/Jshulgach/Desktop-Arm) project with IK solver inspirations from [Alberto Abarzua](https://github.com/alberto-abarzua/3d_printed_robot_arm) and [Mithi Sevilla](https://github.com/mithi/arm-ik), a portable 6DOF 3D-printed robot arm with open-source models and code.
 While this little machine can run on a 5V 2A DC adapter, it has other cool features:

 + Runs CircuitPython on a Raspberry Pico W (wifi operated)
 + All 3D printable components (aside from nuts & bolts)
-+ Total cost of hardware less than $50!
++ Total cost of hardware less than $50
 + Weighs less than 1lb (0.3kg to be exact)
 + Capacity to integrate more features